fbpx

 Branded anchor texts are hyperlinks that contain brand names, logos, or keywords as clickable text.
 They link a brand’s website or specific web pages to other relevant online resources.

 For example, if a brand sells shoes, the anchor text could be “Buy shoes at Brand X,” which would hold links pointing to the brand’s shoe product page.
-In the example below, we used BuzzSumo, a platform that helps users discover the best engagement, content, and outreach opportunities across social and search.
+In the anchor text example below, we used BuzzSumo, a platform that helps users discover the best engagement, content, and outreach opportunities across social and search.

 Branded Anchor Text